nmshahir/sun_and_shadow_lorebook/src/2-2-synopsis.md

 We are in front of the mouth of the cave deciding what to do next.

 A stocky figure runs toward the party!
 Who is it?
 It's Boudicca!
 Hooray!

+The group decides to send Thorin up the ladder into the cave, which they believe leads up to the Korak Estate, but a different section of said estate.
+A wooden hatch appears up the ladder say 40 or so feet (Lightsong loves crevasses).
+Thorin starts climbing.
+At the bottom of the ladder, there are... a lot of bones.
+Thorin climbs back down.

+GASP!
+A kraken! (unnamed aquatic monster)
+Fight fight fight!
+Torin Thunderridge carries the group!
+We win and harvest meat, teeth, and chitin from a tentacle the Kraken baby (it was only a baby) left behind.

+Thorin starts climbing again, hears some noise above.
+Thorin opens the trapdoor/hatch, spots storage crates, pantries, barrels, etc. in a wooden-ceilininged room and comes up, alerting the others that the coast is clear.
+All come up.

+We see a small child looking for tomatoes.
+He is terrified.
+Lightsong uses charisma to put him at ease.
+The group goes through the kitchen and the chef confronts them.
+Lightsong deceives and the chef lets them through.

+The box is in the third floor of the main building.